-Château Figeac is a regal landmark property in Bordeaux, and one of our favorite estates to send our special guests to.
+Château Figeac is a regal landmark property in Bordeaux and one of our favorite estates to send our special guests.
 The quality of its wines and the beauty of the magnificent Château are both legendary.
-St-Emilion could not want for a better ambassador for the region, the Manoncourt family and their ancestors have been producing wine on this site since the 19th century and today continue to extol the virtues of this idyllic wine paradise.
+The St-Emilion Appellation could not want a better ambassador for the region.
+The Manoncourt family and their ancestors have been producing wine on this site since the 19th century and today continue to extol the virtues of this idyllic wine paradise.

-The property has a very long and distinguished history, far longer than of its cousins in the Médoc region of Bordeaux.
-Indeed, historical research has shown that a Gallo-Roman Villa stood where the Château lies today, built by the ruler Figeacus.
-Fast forward a few centuries, and the site was occupied in medieval times, by the Lescours family who owned the rights to this land.
-Figeac then came under the control of De Cazes family in the 15th century, who replaced the medieval structure with a Renaissance style Château at the end of the 16th century.
-However, Figeac’s modern day history begins with the then well-known Vital Carles family, who built the Château we see today in the 17th century.
-Prior to the French Revolution, the Vital Carles were extremely successful at marketing the wine to the British Merchants, and Figeac found great favor across Northern Europe in the 18th century.
+The property has a very long and distinguished history, far longer than its cousins in the Médoc region of Bordeaux.
+Historical research has shown that a Gallo-Roman Villa stood where the Château lies today, built by the ruler Figeacus.
+Fast forward a few centuries, and the site was occupied in medieval times by the Lescours family, who owned the rights to this land.
+Figeac then came under the De Cazes family’s control in the 15th century, who replaced the medieval structure with a Renaissance-style Château at the end of the 16th century.
+However, Figeac’s modern-day history begins with the then well-known Vital Carles family, who built the Château we see today in the 17th century.
+Before the French Revolution, the Vital Carles was extremely successful at marketing the wine to the British Merchants, and Figeac found great favor across Northern Europe in the 18th century.
 The estate grew significantly under their stewardship, reaching 200 hectares in its heyday.

 Château Figeac (Grand Vin)

 35% Cabernet Franc, 35% Cabernet Sauvignon, 30% Merlot.
 Premier vineyards planted on primarily gravel soils.
 The first wine of the property.
 The wines are fermented in wooden and steel vats and aged for 18-20 months in 100% new French oak.
 A wine of great finesse, capable of ageing for decades.